Dehghanni/Teofl/Writing.md

   - Universities offer diversity of teachers and profs.
   - Research; the more research the more knowledge; you will palpably learn more; Experienced teachers are capable of demystifying the matters in a more excellent way, The professor shares his research experiences with the students.
 Ex: I was enrolled in a class whose instructor had a wealth of experience in conducting industrial projects and explained minute details about his projects.
 That course was, without exaggeration, the best course in my undergraduate years, and I learned a lot in that lesson.
   - More institutions will commission him to do other researches; know you -\&gt; opportunity to work for him; you will stand a better chance of getting a job.
 My roommate.
 A prof who published a paper in Nature; he was working on different projects simultaneously.
 He got a rewarding job in petroleum ministry with high salary.
   - **It is important to have rules about the types of clothes that people wear in their workplace and at school.**
-  - No; improper to force people what to wear; wear whatever they want to feel comfortable; from pedagogically standpoint increase productivity; school uniform; inconvenient I couldn&#39;t understand well in class
+  - No; improper to force people to wear a specific kind of cloth; wear whatever they want to feel comfortable; from pedagogically standpoint increase productivity; school uniform; inconvenient I couldn&#39;t understand well in class
   - Feel free; different tastes; based on their temperament; I wear fashion but casual ; look approachable; don&#39;t spent a lot of time in front of the mirror
 - **Some people think it is the best approach for students to learn if school start the day at an early time in the morning.
 But someone think the school should start the day at